 While steps are required for entry into the Trolley and smaller Body-on-Chassis vehicles, these vehicles feature a wheelchair lift in the rear, providing a flat transition into the vehicles.
 Up to two wheelchairs may be properly secured on board each vehicle.

-For customers that are unable to get to or from a bus stop or board or ride on our fully accessible fixed-route buses due to their disabilities, we provide Paratransit service.
-WATA's Paratransit service is an door-to-door, curb-to-curb, or origin-to-destination shared-ride service.
+For customers that are unable to get to or from a bus stop or board or ride on our fully accessible fixed-route buses due to their disabilities, WATA provides ADA Complementary Paratransit service.
+ADA Complementary Paratransit service is an origin-to-destination shared-ride service.
 A fare is required for each ride and the service operates during the same hours as the fixed-route buses.
 Paratransit service is federally mandated through the American with Disabilities Act (ADA) of 1990.

 To be eligible for Paratransit, customers must complete an application to be evaluated according to Americans with Disabilities Act (ADA) regulations.
 The evaluation will determine if the applicant is:

 - Partially Qualified

 The One-Ride fare for WATA Paratransit is $3.00.
 Each trip is to be paid separately.
 Paratransit accepts exact fare or pre-purchased tickets only.
 Customers are expected to pay when boarding.

 Once certified, customers may call WATA at 757-220-5493 a choose the extension for Paratransit to schedule a ride.
 All rides for pre-certified individuals are scheduled on a first-come, first-served basis and must be requested at least one business day in advance.
 Rides may include origins and destinations that are up to 3/4 mile from all our regular bus routes.
 The Paratransit service operates 7 days a week, during the same hours as our fixed-route bus routes.